 Unless your eating freeze-dried fruits or vegetables, I would avoid eating uncooked freeze-dried food.
-Freeze-dried backpacker meals may never truly rehydrate with cold water, so you might end up eating crunchy pasta or pieces of veg.
+Freeze-dried backpacker meals may never truly rehydrate with cold water, so you might eat crunchy pasta or pieces of veg.

 You can eat pre-cooked freeze-dried meals, fruits, and vegetables without cooking them.
 For fruits, vegetables, and ice cream, you don’t have to reconstitute or cook.
 Meat not cooked before freeze-drying should be rehydrated and cooked before consumption.

 Cold Soaking Freeze-Dried Food Pre-cooked backpacker meals like Mountain House are meant to be reconstituted with hot water.
-You can cold soak them, but yuck, you may get some crunchiness when eating.
+You can cold soak them, but you may get crunchy when eating.

 How Long Can You Store Freeze-Dried Food

-Freeze-dried food is a long-term storage champion because it lasts so long, is lightweight, and retains so much of its quality and nutrition.
+Freeze-dried food is a long-term storage champion because it lasts decades, is lightweight, and retains so much of its quality and nutrition.
 The storage life is right up there with white rice and dried beans.